⏱️ 6 minute read

 Estimated Revenue

-- Estimated Revenue is the Estimated scope of your project.
-It is calculated using billable task estimates, rate and price of Estimated expenses.
+Estimated Revenue is the estimated scope of your project.
+It's calculated using billable task estimates, rate, and the price of estimated expenses.

-- Estimated Billable Expenses are expenses Estimated on a project that will be billed to the client.
-Therefore, the price of billable expenses Estimated for the future are part of Estimated revenue.
+Estimated Billable Expenses are expenses estimated on a project that will be billed to the client.
+The price of billable expenses estimated for the future is therefore part of Estimated Revenue.

 - Estimate on a billable task = 8h